elijahmlawsky/GBCGE-db-wiki/wiki/sde_geodatabase.md

 1. Type a description of the version.
 1. You can use the version description to provide additional information regarding the version's purpose.
 The size limit on the description is 62 characters.
 1. Choose the desired access level for the version: Private, Public, or Protected.
   1. Private: Only the owner or the geodatabase administrator may view the version and modify versioned data or the version itself.
   1. Protected: Any user may view the version, but only the owner or the geodatabase administrator may edit datasets in the version or the version itself.
   1. Public: Any user may view the version.
 Any user who has been granted read/write (update, insert, and delete) permissions on datasets can modify datasets in the version.
 1. Click OK to create the new version.

-### Questions and discussion:
-1. Roles/permission types and who should have each role

-ESRI recommends a database admin (Emily), a geodatabase administrator (Carto and Geo?), data owners (Cartography and Geologic mapping), data editors (students) and data viewers (everyone else?).
-With the current authentication, we will likely need to send Brett individual IP addresses in order to gain any sort of access to the server.
-I will also need to provision access files for each user.
+### Merging your edits back into the master version
+After you've completed an edit or an addition, you will want to merge your changes back into the Base version.
+In order to do this, you will need to first "reconcile" (pull changes from Base into your version), and then "post" (contribute your changes to the upstream version).

+#### Reconcile and Post
+It's a good idea to reconcile your version with the upstream versions often to avoid conflicts.

+1. Right click on your connection to the database and select "Administer Geodatabase."
+2. Right click on the version that you want to reconcile (this is the version you've been editing) - then click "Reconcile Versions."
+This will open the Reconcile Versions toolbox and it will be prepopulated with most settings that you need.
+3. Under "Target Version," make sure you have selected the "Base" version, not "DEFAULT."
+4. Under "Edit Versions" make sure to de-select all other versions under "Edit Versions" and only have your version selected.
+5. Choose which type of "Conflict Definition" you need (see tool help for descriptions)
+6. Choose which type of "Conflict Resolution" you need (see tool help for descriptions)
+7. If you are ready to post your changes to the upstream Base version, Click "Post Versions after Reconcile."
+If you choose this option, you should also click "Abort if Conflicts Detected."
+You can go through this workflow twice as well - once to reconcile, once to post.
+If you are done editing your downstream version, click "Delete Versions After Post."

+### Offline workflows
+In order to work on a database offline, you will need to use Esri's "distributed workflow" to replicate the enterprise geodatabase to a local file geodatabase.
+See [understanding distributed data](http://desktop.arcgis.com/en/arcmap/latest/manage-data/geodatabases/understanding-distributed-data.htm) for more information.

+A replica differs from a version in that the entirety of the database is copied and saved locally, whereas a version only saves information that is different from the master version.

+#### Before going to the field/going offline
+1. Have the database administrator create an enterprise geodatabase for your project.
+2. Connect to the enterprise geodatabase.
+3. Create a file geodatabase on your computer that you will use to store your local version.
+4. Navigate to the "Create Replica" tool (ArcToolbox > Distributed Geodatabase > Create Replica)
+5. In the "Replica Datasets" box, chose the feature sets to replicate locally.
+You can make a skeleton feature set if you don't have any data yet.
+6. Under Replica Type, choose "CHECK_OUT" for offline editing in a file geodatabase.
+With this workflow, you check the data out once, work locally, and once you check your data back in you can no longer synchronize additional edits.
+See [replication types] (http://desktop.arcgis.com/en/arcmap/latest/manage-data/geodatabases/replication-types.htm) for more information.
+  - Note: If you need to be checking in and out data and syncing multiple times during the course of your work, see the section on [offline enterprise multi-sync workflow below](#offline-multi-sync)

+<h4 id="offline-multi-sync">Offline Enterprise Multi-Sync Databases</h4>

+#### In the field

+#### Merge offline edits

+### Workflow example
 What this would look like:
-1. Cartography creates the geodatabase and creates the “Default” version of the database.
+1. Cartography requests a new enterprise geodatabase
+  - Emily creates the database and database Users
-2. Emily adds users and sets permissions on the database.
+2. Cartography adds the skeleton structure to the database, sets the database as versioned
-3. The data “owner” loads the data into the database and is responsible for maintaining it.
+3. Carto loads the data into the database and is responsible for maintaining it.
-4. The data owner registers the datasets as versioned.
+4. Carto registers the datasets as versioned.
-5. The geodatabase administrator sets the Default version to “protected,” and then creates a working version called Base to use for edits.
+5. Carto sets the Default version to “protected,” and then creates a working version called Base to use for edits.
 Base is set to “public.”
 All users can view the Default database, but cannot edit it.
 6. Editors will create their own versions from the Base version.
 Only one person should be editing each version at a time.
 7. The geodatabase administrator will merge changes from other versions back to Base after edits are complete.
 8. Note: There are two operations in enterprise gdbs related to versioning: Reconciling and Posting.
 Reconciling involves pulling upstream changes down.
 For example, if you are editing Base_V1 which you’ve versioned from Base and Base has a change posted to it from another version, you must Reconcile your version with Base to keep up to date.
 Then, when you are ready to merge Base_V1 into Base, you Post your changes.